-Number Recommendation
+Number Recommendation Response

+TOTAL TOTAL

-41 The Ministry of Education should train its enforcement Currently, the Manager of the Enforcement Unit is providing this direction.
-Staff will be trained regarding the use of previous enforcement history including use in subsequent proceed tion
+4 The Ministry of Education Currently, the Manager of the Enforcement Unit is providing this direction.
+Staff will be trained

+should train its enforcement regarding the use of previous enforcement history, including use in subsequent prosecution

-staff on the significance of יישיים אייש שלי לי היילים לייילים לייילים לייילים איילים איילים אייש אייש אייש אייש אייש אייש אייש אי
+staff on the significance of

 the limitation period for

-prosecutions under the Provincial Offences Act and
+prosecutions under the

+Provincial Offences Act and

 clarify that it does not

 prevent staff from

 considering historic

+lincidents when determining

 how to respond to new

 complaints.

-42 The Ministry of Education The Manager of the Enforcement Unit currently provides this direction Enforcement I hit staff will be
+42 The Ministry of Education The Manager of the Enforcement Unit currently provides this direction Enforcement Unit etaff will be

 should provide clear directed to consider previous violations as part of progressive enforcement.
 The Ministry is also

 direction to its enforcement moving toward a more risk-based inspection and enforcement approach

 staff that previous violations

 of the Day Nurseries Act or

 successor legislation by an

 unlicensed caregiver,

-regardiess of when they
+regardless of when they

 occurred, should be

 considered in assessing

 how to respond to new

 complaints.

-43 The Ministry of Education The ministry has strengthened its Internal Directive to state that enforcement staff should consider a
+43 The Ministry of Education The ministry has strangthanod its Intornal Discosting to attack that it is

-should provide direction to risk-based approach when determining appropriate follow-up action based on perceived level of
+should provide direction to rice minimally has such guiterlied his internal Directive to state that emorcement staff should consider a risk-based approach When defermining appropriate following action based on paradical land of

-enorcentent stant mat a nealth and safety risk to children.
-Obstruction charges will be considered where warranted (e.g. In
+enforcement staff that a health and safety risk to children.
+Obstruction charges will be considered where warranted to a la

-connerate with an case where there is improper resistance).
+caregiver's refusal to case where there is improper resistance).

+cooperate with an

 inspection is to be

 considered when deciding

 on the appropriate level of

 enforcement to address a

-Violation of the Day
+violation of the Day

-INVISEILES ALL OF SUCCESSOF
+Nurseries Act or successor